Great Wall Motor: Dakar

 The company made appearances at the Dakar Rally previously.
 In 2010, it first entered the race as car number 389, with a modified model based on Haval H3, and ranked 33rd.
 The next year it finished 22nd as car number 373.
 Its best rankings were achieved in the 2012 and 2013 editions, when the team finished sixth.
 At the 2014 edition, the team had been competing with the new Haval H8 model, and finished in eighth.
 Since 2015, the company decided to quit Dakar Rally, but kept participating in other domestic rally races.

+GT3

+At Auto China 2026, Great Wall announced its plans to produce a V8-powered supercar under the name of "GF" (Great Faith).
+Former McLaren Automotive chief engineer, Adam Thomson, will oversee the development of the car, with the intention of becoming China's first-ever Group GT3 model.
+The 4.0-litre twin-turbo V8 platform is expected to compete against the Ferrari SF90 Stradale and the Toyota GR GT.

 Controversies

 Accusations of copied designs

 In 2003, Nissan claimed that Great Wall's SUV, the Great Wall Sing copied the Nissan Paladin, and considered filing a lawsuit against Great Wall.